 8 - 8:30pm: Summary and Q&A

-A question and answer session in the Council Chamber before we close, bringing together the key areas of action highlighted as priorities in the breakout sessions.
+A question and answer session in the Council Chamber before we close, which will be hosted by Keir Starmer, MP for Holborn and St Pancras.
+We will also bring together the key areas of action highlighted as priorities in the breakout sessions.

 Places are limited so book your free place now.